-Our method takes advantage of the fact that $x_T$ can be seen as a realization of a standard Gaussian distribution in the following manner.
-For a Gaussian random variable $\varepsilon \sim \mathcal{N}(\mathbf{0}, \mathbf{I}_d)$, let $k \in \{-1,+1\}^d$ be a vector of independent variables that is independent of $\varepsilon$.
-Then, the element-wise product $k \odot \varepsilon$ is also a standard Gaussian distribution.
-In other words, flipping any subset of dimensions of $x_T$ yields another valid realization to generate a new valid image.
-We exploit this property for anonymization by first generating a binary key $\mathbf{b} \in \{0,1\}^d$ and convert it into a Rademacher vector via,
+Our method takes advantage of the fact that $x_T$ is a realization of a standard Gaussian distribution in the following manner.
+For a Gaussian random variable $\varepsilon \sim \mathcal{N}(0, I_d)$, let $r \in \{-1,+1\}^d$ be a vector of independent variables that is independent of $\varepsilon$.
+Then, the element-wise product $r \odot \varepsilon$ is also a standard Gaussian distribution.
+Applied to our case, flipping any subset of dimensions of $x_T$ yields another valid Gaussian realization to generate a new valid image.
+We exploit this property to perform the proposed reversible face anonymization.

 From a secret key $K$ and a pseudo-random number generator (PRNG), we generate a pseudo-random binary sequence $b \in \{0,1\}^d$, where $d$ is the dimension in which the diffusion is performed.
 This binary sequence is converted to a Rademacher vector (random vector containing -1 or 1), $r = 2b - 1 \in \{-1,+1\}^d $, which is then used to pseudo-randomly flip the coordinates of $x_T$, $x_T^{ano} = x_T \odot r$.

 This anonymization procedure has the benefit of being fully reversible given the same secret key $K$ (without discrepancy), $x_T^{rec} = x_T^{ano} \odot r = x_T \odot ( r \odot r ) = x_T$, and ensure that $x_T$ and $x_T^{ano}$ are statistically indistinguishable from another standard Gaussian sample.
 Performing the de-anonymization with a wrong secret key $K'$ would result in a different Gaussian realization, $x_T^{wrong} = x_T^{ano} \odot r' \neq x_T $ that would generate a different, yet realistic, face image.
 The generation of a realistic, wrong de-anonymized face image is ensured by the fact that $x_T^{wrong}$ is still a realization of a standard Gaussian distribution, even though the secret key $K'$ is not the correct one.